Project Overview

 - understanding barriers (social, economic, geographical, health- and place-related) to older people’s access to digital resources for health connectivity;

-- empirically analysing the feasibility and processes of intergenerational co-production for digital health promotion product development;
+- empirically analysing the feasibility and processes of co-production for digital health promotion product development;

 - critically documenting the principal problems and opportunities for business engagement with older users of digital health promotion products;